LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

 -------------------

-Category directives are used to define category properties, document a category dependencies on other Logtalk entities, and load the contents of files into a category.
+Category directives are used to define category properties, document category dependencies on other Logtalk entities, and load the contents of files into a category.

 .. _categories_dynamic: